alborzfeizi/FluorescentMicroscopyFigureGenerator/README.md

 - [x] fix the order of files displayed
 - [x] choose the order of superposition
 - [x] add ability to choose less than four channels
-- [ ] generate CSV file saving all the parameters, esp threshold
+- [ ] generate CSV file with parameters